 Understanding the way farmers see their farm

-Farmers and CSG workers may come from different backgrounds and this can impact on communications between them.
-The CSIRO Shared Space project has shown that the aesthetics (visual aspects) of a farm is quite individualised and speci c to the farmer and potentially a cause for a lack of understanding from others.
+Farmers and CSG workers may come from different backgrounds and this can influence communications between them.
+The CSIRO Shared Space project has shown that the aesthetics (visual aspects) of a farm is quite individualised and specific to the farmer, and potentially a cause for a lack of understanding from others.